the-themis-benchmarks/home/README.md

 We allocated one device (i.e., one emulator) for each bug/tool in one run (one run required 6 hours), and repeated
-5 runs for each bug/tool. he whole evaluation took over 52×5×6×7 = 10,920 machine hours (not including Sapienz).
+5 runs for each bug/tool.
+The whole evaluation took over 52×5×6×7 = 10,920 machine hours (not including Sapienz).
 Due to Android’s limitation, we can only run 16 emulators in parallel on one physical machine.
 Thus, the evaluation took us around 28 days, in addition to around one week for deployment preparation.
 ```

-*Considering the large evaluation cost, we recommend you to try 1-2 tools on 1-2 bugs with 1-2 hours to validate
+*Considering the large evaluation cost, we recommend you to try 1-2 tools on 1-2 bugs at your will to validate
 the artifact if you do not have enough resources/time.
-Of course, to allow full validation, we also provided all the data files for inspection. *
+Of course, to allow full validation, we also provided all the data files from our evaluation.*

-In the following, we take `Monkey` as an example to illustrate how to replicate our evaluation.
+** In the following, we take `Monkey` as a tool and `ActivityDiary-1.1.8-debug-#118.apk` as a target bug to illustrate how to replicate our evaluation. **

-(1) deploy `Monkey` to test the target bug in `ActivityDiary-1.1.8-debug-#118.apk` for 6 hours and repeat this process for 5 runs (**this step will take 30 hours to finish if one emulator is available**)
+(1) run `Monkey` on `ActivityDiary-1.1.8-debug-#118.apk` for 6 hours and repeat this process for 5 runs (**this step will take 30 hours to finish: run 5 rounds of testing and one emulator is used**)

 ```
 python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk -n 1 --repeat 5 --time 6h -o ../monkey-results/ --monkey
 ```

 Here,
-* `--no-headless` shows the GUI (do not add this option if you run Themis on the servers without GUI)
+* `--no-headless` shows the emulator GUI
-* `--avd Android7.1` specifies the emulator for running
+* `--avd Android7.1` specifies the name of the emulator (which has already been created in the VM).
-* `--apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk` specifies the target bug is from `ActivityDiary`'s bug `#118` (`v1.1.8`)
+* `--apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk` specifies the target bug which is `ActivityDiary`'s bug `#118` in `v1.1.8`.
 * `-n 1` denotes one emulator instance will be created (in practice at most 16 emulators are allowed to run in parallel on one native machine)
 * `--repeat 5` denotes the testing process will be repeated for 5 runs (these 5 runs will be distributed to the available emulator instances)
-* `--time 6h` allocates 6 hours for one run of testing
+* `--time 6h` allocates 6 hours for the testing tool to find the bug
 * `-o ../monkey-results/` specifies the output directory of testing results
 * `--monkey` specifies the testing tool

-If you do not have have enough resources/time, we recommend you to shorten the testing time, e.g., use `--time 1h` for 1 hour or `--time 30m` for 30 minutes.
-We do not recommend to use more than one emulators in the VM because of limited memory.
+If you do not have enough resources/time, we recommend you to shorten the testing time (e.g., use `--time 1h` for 1 hour or `--time 30m` for 30 minutes).
+We recommend you to use only one or two emulators (e.g., `-n 1` for 1 emulator or `-n 2` for 2 emulators) in the VM because of limited memory.

-Thus, you can use the following command (**this step will take 5 hours to finish when one emulator is used**).
+Thus, you can use the following command (**this step will take 2 hours to finish: run 2 rounds of testing and one emulator is used**).

 ```
-python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk -n 1 --repeat 5 --time 1h -o ../monkey-results/ --monkey
+python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk -n 1 --repeat 2 --time 1h -o ../monkey-results/ --monkey
 ```

-(2) When the run terminates, you can inspect in each run whether the target bug was found or not, how long does it take to find the bug and how many times the bug was found by using the command below.
+(2) When the testing terminates, you can inspect whether the target bug was found or not in each run, how long does it take to find the bug and how many times the bug was found by using the command below.

 ```
 python3 check_crash.py --monkey -o ../monkey-results/ --app ActivityDiary --id \#118 --simple
 ```
 Here,
-* `--app ActivityDiary` specifies the target app
+* `--app ActivityDiary` specifies the target app (You can omit this option to check all the tested apps and their bugs).
-* `--id \#118` specifies the target bug id
+* `--id \#118` specifies the target bug id (You can omit this option to check all the target bugs of app `ActivityDiary`).
-* `--simple` allows Themis to output the checking result to the terminal
+* `--simple` outputs the checking result to the terminal for quick check (You can substitute `--simple` with `--csv FILE_PATH` to output the checking results into a CSV file.
-* You can omit `--id \#118` to check all the target bugs of app `ActivityDiary`; you can substitute `--simple` with `--csv FILE_PATH` to output the checking results into a CSV file.
-Use `-h` to see the detailed list of commands.
+* Use `-h` to see the detailed list of command options.

-E.g., an example output could be (In this case, the target bug, `ActivityDiary`'s `#118`, was not found after one run):
+An example output could be (In this case, the target bug, `ActivityDiary`'s `#118`, was not found by Moneky in one run):
 ```
 ActivityDiary